uccser/verto/CONTRIBUTING.md

 ### Reporting issues

-This section guides you through submitting an issue for Kordac.
+This section guides you through submitting an issue for Verto.
 Following these guidelines helps maintainers and the community understand your findings.

-Before submitting an issue, please take a look at the [issues](https://github.com/uccser/kordac/issues) on the repository to check it hasn't already been reported.
+Before submitting an issue, please take a look at the [issues](https://github.com/uccser/verto/issues) on the repository to check it hasn't already been reported.

 ### Your first code contribution

-Unsure where to begin contributing to Kordac?
-Take a look at the [issues](https://github.com/uccser/kordac/issues) on the repository.
+Unsure where to begin contributing to Verto?
+Take a look at the [issues](https://github.com/uccser/verto/issues) on the repository.

 ### Pull requests